-Over the summer, pollution from sewage after heavy rain caused problems across popular beaches in Clare and Wexford, including Lahinch and Duncannon, as well as swimming spots in the capital.
+In total, 34 pollution incidents were reported to EPA during 2022.
+In recent years, pollution from sewage after heavy rain caused problems across popular beaches in Clare and Wexford, including Lahinch and Duncannon, as well as swimming spots in the capital.

 Experts have identified persistent problems due to overflows from wastewater systems, as well as overflowing sewers and pump stations during rainfall and storms, as key concerns predicted to get worse due to climate change.
+On top of that, bathing water is only tested in the lead up to and during the officially designated bathing season which is from 1 June to the 15 September.

-The problem is further compounded by recent findings of bowel superbugs off beaches near Spiddal by NUI Galway scientists, with the university currently examining the potential exposure of swimmers and surfers to these antibiotic-resistant bacteria.
+The problem is further compounded by recent findings of bowel superbugs off beaches near Spiddal by NUI Galway scientists, with the university examining the potential exposure of swimmers and surfers to these antibiotic-resistant bacteria.

 HELP US INVESTIGATE